miklevin/MikeLev.in/_posts/2024-11-11-how-to-train-your-llm.md

 ### Focus and File Organization
 I have to accelerate the rate of which things get done modifying instances of the web framework.
 It may be time to move on from Pipulate to Botifython to Botifymograph to...
 No!
 That's a distraction.
 Clean up the garbage in the folder you produced rapidly into a `sort` some folder, so you will always know where to look for it if you need it, and add that folder to the `.gitignore` so you never have to worry about proprietary information getting into a repo.

-## Core Development Priorities
-### Link-Graph Integration
+## Core Development Priorities ### Link-Graph Integration Get the link-graph
-Get the link-graph into the web framework pronto.
+into the web framework pronto.
 Short circuit some perfect world processes you would like.
 You are building a lot of perfect components, like the nature of the queries it will be using.
 I've solved the stickiest problems there.
 Revel in the joy of putting that to use.
+Don't spend your time chasing the next white rabbit down the next rabbit hole.
+There are infinite rabbits to chase, and it
+***will*** undermine your overall effectiveness.
+Your most important skill right now is knowing when to back up, turn a little bit and change your approach.
+You need the wisdom of the early Roombas... not Alice!

 ### Minimal Viable Interface
 So it's building menus for input and it's creating folders for output.